 However, you do get a set of buttons on the center stack now commonplace in the latest GM vehicles.
 Compared to my previous experiences with similar button arrangements, I found this particular arrangement less intuitive overall due to its distance from my driving position.
 Luckily, there are a few switches on the steering wheel that are better put to use within reach of my fingers.

-Though the engine holds it own at speed, the 222lb-ft of torque exposed a lag in the lower gears when it had to play catch-up.
+Though the engine holds its own at speed, the 222 pound-feet of torque exposed a lag in the lower gears when it had to play catch-up.
 I also noticed some performance difference while being fed E85 as well as a drop in fuel consumption.
 A fill-up of regular unleaded gave back some MPG and a smoother engine feel.

 The Terrain's ride was not exactly solid, but it was comfortable enough to manage road imperfections.
 There was enough dampening of the suspension not to shock anyone on board.
 The Terrain handled softly, but surely.
 I noticed a bit of a roll through corners when driven hard.
 Steering is sharp and tight, which will surprise many who are used to crossovers.
 Braking is very sure and the action is on point, but there were some moments when it rolled back after a full stop.

 One thing that blipped an alarm when driving the Terrain was the fact that the upright front end created a different kind of blind spot where one needs it – in front of you.
 If you're driving out in the country or on the freeway, it does not pose a problem.
 Around town…or at places where there may be obstructions in front of you…the upright front end posed issues for those of us who are used to lower frontal fields of vision.